 Success Fees Continued Success Fee Levels We asked the advisors to tell us the typical success fee they would charge for deals of various sizes.
 The average fee ranged from 6.3% for a \$5 million transaction down to 1.8% for a \$150 million deal.
 There was a significant variation in fees for each deal size.
-With a \$20 million deal, for example, three-fifths of the responses were between 2.3% and 5.0%, with one-fifth charging less than 2.3% and another fifth charging above 5%.
-While our survey methodology has changed and we can't directly compare this year's results to prior surveys, many advisors said that their success fees have been rising.
-"As it becomes more difficult to close transactions, our success fee has increased," said Layne Kasper, managing partner of Kasper & Associates in Fort Worth, United States.
+With a \$20 million deal, for example, three-fifths of the responses were between 2.5% and 5.0%, with one-fifth charging less than 2.5% and another fifth charging above 5%.
+While we can't directly compare this year's results to prior surveys because our survey methodology has changed, many advisors said that their success fees have been rising.
+"As it becomes more difficult to close transactions, our success fee has increased," said Layne Kasper, managing partner of Kasper & Associates in Fort Worth, TX.

-Observations Fee levels tied to the expected work on a deal Success fee setting is a function of resources consumed in a deal and the complexity of the deal prep, due diligence and financing.
+Observations Fee levels tied to the expected work on a deal 🗸 🗲 Success fee setting is a function of resources consumed in a deal and the complexity of the deal prep, due diligence and financing.
 Since deals are increasingly difficult to get over the finish line, we've been successful justifying increases in our prices where the workload warrants.
-MATT GILBERT, CO-FOUNDER, GILBERT & PARDUE TRANSACTION ADVISORS, HOUSTON, UNITED STATES
+MATT GILBERT, CO-FOUNDER, GILBERT & PARDUE TRANSACTION ADVISORS, HOUSTON, TX

 Success Fees Continued Factors Considered Setting Success Fees When setting success fees, the advisors this year have become more sensitive to risk than they had been in the past.
-Indeed, 60% of the respondents said that riskiness associated with closing a transaction was a very important factor, just behind the engagement size.
-Last year, risk was a distant third, behind the engagement size and the complexity associated with the transaction.
+Indeed, 59% of the respondents said that riskiness associated with closing a transaction was a very important factor, just behind the engagement size.
 How important are the following factors when proposing a success fee percentage for a sell-side engagement?

 Success Fees Observations The art of setting success fees We price according to the growth expected in the business, such that if it doesn't materialize, we are still satisfied with the fee if our client ultimately agrees to close at a lower enterprise value.
 INVESTMENT BANKER, UNITED STATES Our fee structure at Momentum Advisory Partners is not rigidly formulaic.
 We assess each deal's scale and potential market value to determine a suitable dollar fee.
 This is then translated into a percentage, assuming the market performs as anticipated.
 As our track record of successful transactions grows, we gain confidence in justifying higher percentages.
-AKASH TANEJA, FOUNDER & MANAGING PARTNER, MOMENTUM ADVISORY PARTNERS LLC, MIAMI, UNITED STATES Pricing with respect to the competition Competitive pressures are the primary factor for setting fees, with firm culture and approach a second consideration.
-INVESTMENT BANKER, BOSTON, UNITED STATES I charge what the sellers are willing to pay and what I can get based on the competition and the market.
-RICK KREBS, PRINCIPAL, BUSINESS SALES GROUP, SALT LAKE CITY, UNITED STATES As a new firm focusing on a "Blue Collar" industry, we set our fees slightly below traditional business brokers.
+AKASH TANEJA, FOUNDER & MANAGING PARTNER, MOMENTUM ADVISORY PARTNERS LLC.
+MIAMI, FL Pricing with respect to the competition Competitive pressures are the primary factor for setting fees, with firm culture and approach a second consideration.
+INVESTMENT BANKER, BOSTON, MA I charge what the sellers are willing to pay and what I can get based on the competition and the market.
+RICK KREBS, PRINCIPAL, BUSINESS SALES GROUP, SALT LAKE CITY, UT As a new firm focusing on a "Blue Collar" industry, we set our fees slightly below traditional business brokers.
 We now have a full pipeline and significant deal flow, so we have been increasing our fees.
-DAMON POWELL, FOUNDER & PRESIDENT, FMC ADVISORS, LLC, ORLANDO, UNITED STATES Interpersonal factors We look at the complexity of the deal, the size, and the attitude of the seller.
+DAMON POWELL, FOUNDER & PRESIDENT, FMC ADVISORS, LLC, ORLANDO, FL Interpersonal factors We look at the complexity of the deal, the size, and the attitude of the seller.
 Some deals get an added measure of PITA fees.
-INVESTMENT BANKER, WASHINGTON, UT, UNITED STATES Success Fees Continued Minimum Success Fees This year, 72% of the advisors said their firm charges a minimum success fee.
-That's up just slightly from the year before.
+INVESTMENT BANKER, WASHINGTON, UT

+Success Fees Continued Minimum Success Fees This year, 75% of the advisors said their firm charges a minimum success fee.
 In their comments, however, many respondents said they have been increasing the minimums they impose.
 Do you most commonly charge a minimum success fee?